-An assessment of the proposal against the NPS-UD 2020 concludes that the rezoning proposal is a fundamental inconsistency with Map A of Chapter 6 changes and social and affordability needs identified in a HDCA, FDS or outcomes identified in any relevant Development Plan; and but is consistent with the approach of the NPS-UD for significant development capacity.
+An assessment of the proposal against the NPS-UD 2020 by Insight Economics concludes that the rezoning proposal has a fundamental inconsistency with Map A of Chapter 6 but is consistent with the approach of the NPS-UD 2020 for at least sufficient and significant development capacity.
+It sits between the two Plan Change 73 blocks and taken together represents a significant addition to the potential housing stock.